-The island Zabargad, from Egyptian sailors also called El Gubal ("The Mountain"), is 3.5 km long and its highest elevation is 235 m.
-Already at Cleopatra's times the semi-precious stone olivine was mined here.
+The island of Zabargad, also called El Gubal ("The Mountain") by Egyptian sailors, is 3.5 km long and its highest point measures 235 meters.
+Already in Cleopatra's time the semi-precious stone olivine was mined here.

-Zabargad has two shipwrecks to offer, both located in the scuba diver friendly area.
-To the east you will find between 1 - 24 meters depth, a 70 m long and 10 m wide wreck, about his name and story is puzzled already for a long time.
-It is believed that it is a Russian engine cargo ship that was seeking protection of the island after a collision or explosion on board and sank there – a sign for it could be the damage at the rear.
-The growth of the wreck suggests a sinking time in the 1950s to -60er years.
+Zabargad has two shipwrecks to offer, both in the sport diver friendly area.
+On the east side, between 1 - 24 meters deep, you will find a wreck 70 meters long and about 10 meters wide, the name and history of which have long been the subject of speculation.
+It is assumed that it is a Russian motor freighter that sought the protection of the island after a collision or explosion on board and sank there - the damage in the stern area would speak for this.
+The vegetation of the wreck suggests a sinking period in the 1950s to -60s.

-Located on the south side in the upper reef there are many cave passages in which we find with a little luck, nudibranchs and flatworms.
-On the west side of Zabargad the remains of the safari boat "Neptuna", sunken in 1981, can be visited next to beautiful hard coral gardens.
-On the sandy bottom in about 24 meters you can find today scattered testimonies of doom: a generator, several suitcases, a radar and a scuba tank.
-However, from the wreck of the ship there is no trace.
-Because the reef at this point is only gradually steeper, the safari boat cannot be further slipped into the deep, so it must be somewhere near.
-Presumably, it drove little further, when the stern was already under water, and the said objects fell overboard.
-The wreck of the Neptuna could not be located until today and thus remains one of those mysteries with which the Red Sea can still come up to this day.
+On the southeast side, there are many cave passages in the upper reef area where, if you are lucky, you can find nudibranchs and turbellaria.
+On the west side of Zabargad, besides beautiful hard coral gardens, you can dive the remains of the safari ship "Neptuna", which sank here in 1981.
+On the sandy bottom at a depth of 24 meters you can find evidence of the sinking: a generator, several suitcases, a radar unit and a diving tank.
+However, there is no trace of the wreck of the ship.
+Since the reef is only slowly steepening at this point, the safari boat cannot have slipped any further into the depths, so it must be lying somewhere nearby.
+Presumably, at that time, when the stern was already submerged, it drifted a little further, while the mentioned objects fell overboard.
+The wreck of the "Neptuna" could not be located until today and thus remains one of those mysteries with which the Red Sea can still come up with.

-Safari boats mostly anchor on the south side of the island protected behind a large lagoon.
-Around the lagoon, which is about 10-12 m deep, it goes steeply down to depths of about 50 meters.
-One can reach the interior of the lagoon by numerous passages through the rock, which rises to the lagoon and is lush overgrown with colorful soft corals.
+Safari boats usually seek shelter to anchor on the south side of the island - behind a large lagoon.
+Around the lagoon, which is about 10-12 meters deep, it descends steeply to depths of over 50 meters.
+You can reach the inside of the lagoon through numerous passages through the rock that rises around the lagoon and is lush with colorful soft corals.